wader/ydls/README.md

 Download in best format:
 `http://ydls-host/https://www.youtube.com/watch?v=cF1zJYkBW4A`

-#### Can't youtube-dl already do this?
+### Can't youtube-dl already do this?

 Yes sort of.
-It can do some transmuxing and transcodin but it's done post-download so it can take a lot of time before you get any data.
+It can do some transmuxing and transcoding but it's done post-download so it can take a lot of time before you get any data.
 That did not work that great with the clients and usage I wanted.
 Also ydls have some extra logic for how to download, e.g. if you want media in mp3 format it will look for formats in this